 Merges the selected mailboxes (or .eml files) into a single mailbox file with the name and location of the oldest mailbox (or .eml file) in the selection.
 The tags and notes of the messages are preserved.
-(Source URLs of the mailboxes, in the unlikely event that there are any, are not.)
+(Source URLs of the mailboxes and custom titles and from names of message files, in the unlikely event that there are any, are not.)
 The original files are then moved to the trash.